RotherOSS/ITSMConfigurationManagement/doc/content/configuration/generic_interface/index.rst

 .. attention::

-    Every operation and the invoker listed and described below require an agent account as well as permission to perform the respective action on the respective config item(s).
-Customer access to these modules is currently not implemented.
+    Every operation and the invoker listed and described below requires authentication via an agent account as well as permission to perform the respective action on the respective config item(s).
+Customer user access to these modules is currently not implemented.

 Operations
 ----------
-Most of the actions available via GUI are implemented as operations, such as creating, editing or deleting a config item as well as searching and fetching config item data.
+Most of the config item actions available via Frontend are implemented as operations, such as creating, editing or deleting a config item as well as searching and fetching config item data.

 ConfigItemGet
 ^^^^^^^^^^^^^